leob03/Image_captioning/README.md

 We know the ground-truth word at each timestep, so we use a cross-entropy loss at each timestep.
 We sum the losses over time and average them over the minibatch.

-However there is one wrinkle: since we operate over minibatches and different captions may have different lengths, we append `<NULL>` tokens to the end of each caption so they all have the same length.
+However there is one wrinkle: since we operate over minibatches and different captions may have different lengths, we appent `<NULL>` tokens to the end of each caption so they all have the same length.
 We don't want these `<NULL>` tokens to count toward the loss or gradient, so in addition to scores and ground-truth labels our loss function also accepts a `ignore_index` that tells it which index in caption should be ignored when computing the loss.

 ### Captioning Module

 Finally we wrapped everything into the captioning module.
-This modoule will have a generic structure for RNN, LST, and attention-based LSTM -- which we control by providing `cell_type` argument (one of `["rnn", "lstm", "attn"]`).
+This module has a generic structure for RNN, LST, and attention-based LSTM -- which we control by providing `cell_type` argument (one of `["rnn", "lstm", "attn"]`).

 ### Image Captioning with LSTMs